tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-7.md

 ## VII. <a id="section7">Value types & Reference types

-- Javascript has 5 data types that are passed by *value*: Boolean, null, undefined, String, and Number.
+- Javascript has 5 data types that are passed by *value*: Boolean, Number, String, null, and undefined.
 We could also call these *primitive* types.
 - Javascript has 3 data types that are passed by *reference*: Array, Function, and Object.
 In actuality, all of these are Objects.
-DOM Elements are also *reference* types.
+DOM Elements are Objects and are thus also *reference* types.

 ### A. Value types
 How are value types like String and Number copied between variables?
 Here is an example: